lindsayjaacks/Poshan-Tracker/README.md

 This file merges estimates of stunting, underweight, wasting, and overweight from NFHS5 (above) with estimates from the Poshan Tracker at the all-India level and state level.
 It includes visualisations of the differences between the 2 data sources using lollipop charts.

-The file also visualises trends in the number of days Anganwadi centres (AWCs) are open, distribution of take-home rations (THR) and hot cooked meals (HCM), and child growth monitoring, from July 2022 to September 2023.
+The file also visualises trends in the number of days Anganwadi centres (AWCs) are open and the distribution of take-home rations (THR), from July 2022 to September 2023.

 There are 2 data files:

 **1. Excel data file called 'Poshan Tracker AWC 2023-12-02.xlxs'**

-This contains monthly monitoring data on the number of days Anganwadi centres (AWCs) are open, distribution of take-home rations (THR) and hot cooked meals (HCM), and child growth monitoring, from April 2022 to October 2023.
+This contains monthly monitoring data on the number of days Anganwadi centres (AWCs) are open and the distribution of take-home rations (THR), from April 2022 to October 2023.
 Data are complete for July 2022 to September 2023.

 **2. Excel data file called 'Poshan Tracker Growth 2023-12-02.xlxs'**